1933 German Federal Elections

 Therefore, Hitler was forced to maintain his coalition with the DNVP to control a majority of seats.
 The Communists (KPD) lost about a fourth of their votes, while the Social Democrats suffered only moderate losses.
 Although the KPD had not been formally banned, it was a foregone conclusion that the KPD deputies would never be allowed to take their seats.
 Within a few days, all of the KPD’s representatives were either under arrest or were in hiding.

-Although the Nazi-DNVP coalition had enough seats to conduct the basic business of government, Hitler needed a two-thirds majority to pass the Enabling Act, a law which allowed the Cabinet–in effect, the Chancellor–to enact laws without the approval of the Reichstag for a four-year period.
+Although the Nazi-DNVP coalition had enough seats to conduct the basic business of government, Hitler needed a two-thirds majority to pass the Enabling Act, a law that allowed the Cabinet–in effect, the Chancellor–to enact laws without the approval of the Reichstag for four years.

 ermaechtigung-1